danielwikander/DeckOfCards/README.md

 ##### Card:
   I decided to implement the Comparable interface on the Card class so that they can be compared for sorting.
-The class uses the compareTo() method to compare the ordinal values from the cards Suit and Rank enums (Suit.java, Rank.java).
+The class uses the compareTo() method to compare the ordinal values (their position in their respective enum declaration) from the cards Suit and Rank enums
+  (Suit.java, Rank.java).

 ##### Tests: